Creating custom Mix tasks for your Elixir projects.

 Now, in our lib/hello.ex file that Mix generated for us, let’s create a simple function that will output “Hello, World!”

 defmodule Hello do @doc """ Outputs `Hello, World!` every time. """ def say do IO.puts("Hello, World!") end end

 Let’s create our custom Mix task.
 Create a new directory and file hello/lib/mix/tasks/hello.ex.
 Within this file, let’s insert these 7 lines of Elixir.

-defmodule Mix.Tasks.Hello do use Mix.Task @shortdoc "Simply runs the Hello.say/0 command." def run(_) do # calling our Hello.say() function from earlier Hello.say() end end
+defmodule Mix.Tasks.Hello do use Mix.Task @shortdoc "Simply calls the Hello.say/0 function." def run(_) do # calling our Hello.say() function from earlier Hello.say() end end

 Notice how we start the defmodule statement with

 Mix.Tasks and the name we want to call from the command line.

 We then declare a run function which ignores any arguments for now.